-Andrea Alcaraz is a Legal Assistant at the Franco Law Group.
+Andrea Alcaraz is a Paralegal at the Franco Law Group.
 She is a first-generation Mexican American raised in Artesia, CA. Both of her parents are from Colima, Mexico.
 Her entire family immigrated to the United States in search for a better future and financial stability.
 From a very young age, Ms. Alcaraz witnessed the disadvantages, prejudices, and emotional struggle many immigrant communities experience for being unlawfully present in the United States.

 Like many others, Ms. Alcaraz also felt fearful in stepping into an immigration courtroom.
 At a young age, she witnessed her father fight for his case before an immigration judge to prevent his deportation and not be separated from his family.
 Each hearing she attended, she feared that her father might be removed from her life.
 Although she felt anxious and scared, she took special note and admired the immigration attorneys and the interpreters in the courtroom for the services that they provided to marginalized communities.